Marcia Wallace: Career

-After The Simpsons started in 1989, Wallace joined the voice acting cast as the voice of Edna Krabappel, whom she played until her death in 2013.
-In 1992, she received a Primetime Emmy Award for Outstanding Voice-Over Performance for the episode "Bart the Lover".
+After The Simpsons animated series started in 1989, Wallace joined the voice acting cast as the voice of Edna Krabappel, whom she played until her death in 2013.
+In 1992, she received a Primetime Emmy Award for Outstanding Voice-Over Performance for the episode "Bart the Lover" on The Simpsons.

 On film, Wallace appeared in such features as My Mom's a Werewolf, Teen Witch, and Ghoulies III: Ghoulies Go to College.
 In the 2008 film Tru Loved, she played a high school drama teacher who sponsors a gay–straight alliance.

-Wallace's work onstage included An Almost Perfect Person in Los Angeles, which she also produced; a tour of the female version of Neil Simon's The Odd Couple; and productions of Same Time, Next Year, Twigs, It Had to Be You, Supporting Cast, Prisoner of Second Avenue, and Plaza Suite.
-Wallace made her musical stage debut in the 1983, Sacramento Music Circus production of Gypsy.
-She returned the following season in Promises, Promises.
-Other stage productions include Born Yesterday, You're a Good Man, Charlie Brown, Steel Magnolias, and Last of the Red Hot Lovers, in which she played all three female roles at various times.
-She performed in The Vagina Monologues in Los Angeles, New York, Chicago, and San Diego.
-In 2013, she voiced the librarian in Monsters University, and in 2014 (posthumously) she portrayed herself in the movie Muffin Top: A Love Story.
+Wallace's work onstage included An Almost Perfect Person in Los Angeles which she also produced; a tour of the female version of Neil Simon's The Odd Couple; Same Time, Next Year; Twigs; It Had to Be You; Supporting Cast; Prisoner of Second Avenue; and Plaza Suite.
+Wallace made her musical stage debut in the August 1983 California Musical Theatre's Sacramento Music Circus production of Gypsy: A Musical Fable in Sacramento.
+She returned the following season in the musical Promises, Promises.
+Other stage productions included Born Yesterday; You're a Good Man, Charlie Brown; Steel Magnolias; and Last of the Red Hot Lovers, in which she played all three female roles at various times.
+She performed in The Vagina Monologues production in Los Angeles, New York, Chicago and San Diego.
+In 2013, shortly before her death, she voiced the character of the librarian in Monsters University, and in 2014 (posthumously) she portrayed herself in the movie Muffin Top: A Love Story.

 Personal life

 Wallace married hotelier Dennis Hawley on May 18, 1986, in a Buddhist ceremony.
 The couple adopted an infant son, Michael Wallace "Mikey" Hawley.
 Dennis died from pancreatic cancer in June 1992.

 Before her marriage, Wallace was diagnosed with breast cancer in 1985, after which she became an activist and lecturer on the subject.
-On January 27, 2007, Wallace won the Gilda Radner Courage Award from Roswell Park Comprehensive Cancer Center for helping educate Americans about the importance of early cancer detection and inspiring others through her 20 years as a breast cancer survivor.
+On January 27, 2007, Wallace won the Gilda Radner Courage Award.
+It was annually given by the longtime nationally prominent institution in the medical fight against the disease of cancer, the Roswell Park Comprehensive Cancer Center in Buffalo, New York.
+It was given to her six years before her death for helping educate Americans about the importance of early cancer detection and inspiring others through her 20 years as a breast cancer survivor.